The #1 Cause of Bloating and How to Overcome It

 Causes of SIBO

-The main causes of SIBO include:
+The main culprits behind SIBO include:

 - Diets high in sugar, alcohol, and carbohydrates (which feed the bacteria)